Moses Adams

-Moses Adams (September 12, 1837 – July 16, 1894), was a 19th-century prominent Essex shipbuilder.
+Moses Adams (September 12, 1837 – July 16, 1894), was an Essex County shipbuilder.
 He had his own shipyard and built eighty-five schooners and pilot boats.
 Adams died in Essex, Massachusetts in 1894.

-Early life

-Moses Adams was born on September 12, 1837 in Gloucester, Massachusetts.
-He was the son of Moses Adams (1805-1878), born in Newbury, Massachusetts, and Sarah Haskell Elwell (1810-1871).
-Moses married Ellen Mears on May 24, 1837 in Essex, Massachusetts and had three children.

 Career

 Moses Adams and Arthur D. Story started a shipbuilding business in 1872 in Essex, Massachusetts.
 The partnership lasted until 1880, when the two shipbuilders went their separate ways.
 Adams continued shipbuilding and built eighty-five vessels on his own.
 In 1881, he built the schooner Ethel B. Jacobs for Captain Sol Jacobs for mackerel fishing.

 On August 29, 1882, he launched a 140-ton river steamboat Merrimac for General B. F. Butler from his shipyard.
 She was the first vessel that was launched sideways from Essex.
-On March 10, 1884, Adams luanched a 120-ton fisherman schooner for Malonson & Co., of Gloucester, Massachusetts.
+On March 10, 1884, Adams launched a 120-ton fisherman schooner for Malonson & Co., of Gloucester, Massachusetts.
 On October 29, 1884, Adams worked on two fishing vessels of 150-tons for J. P. Edwards of Dennis Port, Massachusetts and Fall River, Massachusetts.
 On December 6, 1884, Adams launched a 130-ton schooner for the Tea Wharf Company of Boston.

 In May 1885, Adams built a new schooner Annie Wesley, for Cunningham & Thompson bank halibuting under Captain Henry Thorpe.
 On March 24, 1886, Adams built a new schooner J. J. Merritt, Jr., for Captain Andrew Leighton for Southern mackerel fishery.
 She was built after a model by Captain George M. McClain.

 In 1888, Adams was the builder for several schooners.
 The 200-ton fisherman Charles Levi Woodbury, schooner Masconomo, 240-ton schooner for the Atlantic Halibut Company, 110-ton schooner for William H. Jordan, and the 92-ton schooner Horace B. Parker.
 The Woodbury was built from the model of the J. J. Merritt, Jr., with improvements, for Captain Richard Cunningham.
 She was named for judge Charles Levi Woodbury.
 The Parker was built for Captains Chisholm, Thomas and McKinnon.